cmdlucas/online-marketplace-dapp/README.md

 **Requirements:**
 You can visit this dApp in your browser after running `npm start` by visiting (localhost:3000)[http://localhost:3000].

-However, you need to have MetaMask or uPort installed in your browser, otherwise the dApp will not be provisioned.
+You should have MetaMask or Mist installed in your browser to allow seamless provisioning of dApp.

 #### Note:
 This application does not consider the fact that it's data is stored on the blockchain where data is virtually visible to everybody.
 However, I have tried as much as possible not to deal with any sensitive information.